greggersaurus/OpenSteamController/Firmware/README.md

 When FIRMWARE_BEHAVIOR is set to DEV_BOARD_FW the firmware that is built will turn the Steam Controller into a development board-like system.
-The USB interfaces acts as a serial device, which presents a command line interface for interogating different peripherals on the Steam Controller.
+The USB interfaces acts as a serial device, which presents a command line interface for interrogating different peripherals on the Steam Controller.

-If you connect the Steam Controller via USB to a PC once this firmware is loaded you should see a serial device appear (i.e. in OS X you will see someting like /dev/tty.usbmodem1781).
+If you connect the Steam Controller via USB to a PC once this firmware is loaded you should see a serial device appear (i.e. in OS X you will see something like /dev/tty.usbmodem1781).
 Using any number of programs with serial communication capabilities (i.e. screen, TeraTerm, putty) should allow you to access the command line interface (i.e. screen /dev/tty.usbmodem1781).